 - Mobile Security Reference Architecture Part A

-Small & Micro-Agency Cybersecurity Support Program
+Small & Micro-Agency Cybersecurity Support Initiative

-The Small and Micro-Agency Cybersecurity Support Program (SMCS) supports the cybersecurity efforts of small and micro-agencies in the federal civilian executive branch by assisting agencies to analyze issues, identify best practices, and develop and offer need-based solutions that improve cybersecurity, enhance network resilience, and meet agency mission requirements.
+The Small and Micro-Agency Cybersecurity Support Initiative (SMCS) supports the cybersecurity efforts of small and micro-agencies in the federal civilian executive branch by assisting agencies to analyze issues, identify best practices, and develop and offer need-based solutions that improve cybersecurity, enhance network resilience, and meet agency mission requirements.